biosustain/venom/README.rst

    This would be the only solution that fully supports streaming and can be used in the browser today.

- - gRPC (HTTP/2) implementation with e.g. *hyper-h2*
+ - Streaming gRPC (HTTP/2) implementation with e.g. *hyper-h2*

-   There's already an experimental gRPC implentation based on "grpcio", but without true support for asynchronous calls because that is not supported by the official Python library.
+   There's already an experimental gRPC implentation based on *grpcio*, but without true support for asynchronous calls because that is not supported by the official Python library.

  - MsgPack serialization support
  - ProtocolBuffer support